dww100/sct/doc/sas_curve_analysis.md

 Graphs:

-A pdf file will be produce showing the appropriate functions of $Q$ and $I$ plotted against one another.
+A PDF file will be produce showing the appropriate functions of $Q$ and $I$ plotted against one another.
 Points used in any fitting will be shown in larger dots and with a blue line depicting the linear fit.